amandaghassaei/gpu-io/docs/classes/GPUComposer.md

 • `Readonly` **gl**: `WebGLRenderingContext` \| `WebGL2RenderingContext`

-The WebGL context associated with this GPUcomposer.
+The WebGL context associated with this GPUComposer.

 ___